 The Best Ways to Treat Seasonal Allergies Without Medication

 Seasonal and environmental allergies in kids occur when their immune systems overreact to a normal substance in the environment.
-Pollen in the summer, ragweed in the fall, and dust in the winter are some very common examples of allergens that can wreak havoc in little noses.
+Pollen in the summer, ragweed in the fall, and dust in the winter are common allergens that can wreak havoc on little noses.

-With continual exposure to the offending allergen, kiddos will often develop a runny nose, itchy eyes, and perhaps make a run for the world record title of most sneezes per hour.
-The sniffly sneezy condition afflicting tiny humans with seasonal/environmental allergies is known as allergic rhinitis.
+With continual exposure to the offending allergen, children often develop a runny nose and itchy eyes and perhaps make a run for the world record for most sneezes per hour.
+The sniffly, sneezy condition afflicting tiny humans with seasonal/environmental allergies is allergic rhinitis.

-The term seasonal allergies means that the allergic rhinitis happens seasonally, i.e. every spring when the pollen starts to fly!
-Environmental allergic rhinitis also occurs due to exposure to something in the environment, but is associated more with continual allergen exposure such as dust or mold found in the home.
+The term seasonal allergies means allergic rhinitis happens seasonally, i.e., every spring when the pollen starts to fly!
+Environmental allergic rhinitis also occurs due to exposure to something in the environment, but it is associated more with continual allergen exposure, such as dust or mold found in the home.

 So, what’s a parent to do?

 If your child has been diagnosed with allergic rhinitis, it probably means that the allergic response is already in full force!
-Experts will usually recommend medication to get the allergies under control - read more about that here.
+Experts usually recommend medication to get the allergies under control - read more about that here.
 If symptoms are severe enough, your child may need to see an allergist and perhaps start some prescription medication or other specialized therapies.
-However, there are many non-drug things you can do to help prevent or alleviate symptoms too!
+However, you can do many non-drug things to help prevent or alleviate symptoms, too!

 Avoiding the allergen is your best bet, but it’s not always practical.
 Still, do your best!
-If your child is sensitive to pollen, keep an eye on the local air quality reports and consider indoor activities during the few weeks that pollen may be severe.
+If your child is sensitive to pollen, monitor the local air quality reports and consider indoor activities during the few weeks that pollen may be severe.

 If your child is like mine and is sensitive to pollen and also turns into a feral cat when trapped inside the house for multiple days in a row, then you know that indoor activities are not always feasible.